 The 'VIPERS’ stimulate meaningful book talk, deepen understanding and improve language skills.
 Children respond to comprehension based questioning in many different ways including verbally, in writing or digitally.

 Reading to learn is an essential lesson component.
 All teachers carefully plan integrated opportunities for children to practise, apply and challenge their reading skills beyond the confines of phonics, English and reading.
-This can be through imaginative role play in the Early Years, deciphering coding blocks in computing or even interpreting song lyrics in music.
+This can be through imaginative role play in EYFS, deciphering coding blocks in computing or even interpreting song lyrics in music.

-Teachers, teaching assistants, peers and volunteers support reading in class and across the school day.
-Parents are also encouraged to read with their child at home as often as possible.
 We encourage our pupils to read 5 times a week using our eagerly anticipated ‘Strive for Five’ raffle.
-Those that do, are entered into a draw each week to be in with the chance of winning a brand new book and bar of chocolate (for the lucky parent) at the end of each month!
+Those that do, are entered into a draw each week to be in with the chance of winning a new book and bar of chocolate (for the lucky parent) at the end of each month!

-Pupils listen to a class reader that is read aloud by an adult with confidence, encourages book talk discussion amongst pupils and promotes reading for enjoyment and escapism.
+Pupils listen to a class reader that is read aloud by an adult with confidence to encourage book talk discussion amongst pupils and promote reading for enjoyment and escapism.
+Class reader novels are picked to reflect the children of Bookwell as well as offer experiences into the worlds of other cultures.
+The joy of reading is shared by teaching staff, governors, people in the community and our peers.

 Monitoring and Assessment

-Staff regularly assess pupils reading using formative assessment during class sessions, the summative PIRA assessment completed each term, monitoring home engagement within reading records, pupil progress meetings, reading 1-1 and obtaining data from phonics tracking.
+Staff regularly assess pupils reading using formative assessment during class sessions, the summative PIRA assessment completed each term, monitoring home engagement within reading records, pupil progress meetings, reading 1-1 and obtaining data from the Little Wandle Letters and Sounds Revised assessments.
 From this, the SLT and reading lead are able to identify children who require additional support to help ‘close the gap’ amongst their peers.

 At Bookwell, we recognise that some children find reading more challenging than others do.
 This may be because it takes them longer to embed and secure their phonics knowledge, build on their fluency or have yet to develop strong language comprehension skills.
-Pupils who require additional support follow a personalised learning program consisting of both teacher led and independent student practise that provides a systematic and structured approach to the six critical areas of reading:
+We offer a range of interventions for those pupils who require additional support such as Phonics ‘Rapid Catch-Up’, precision teaching and 1-1 tutoring.
+We also use a personalised learning program consisting of independent student practise that provides a systematic and structured approach to the six critical areas of reading:

 At the end of their journey at Bookwell, our pupils feel secure in the mechanics of reading and leave as competent, fluent readers.
 They develop a wide range of vocabulary through the diverse range of genres and poetry studied and are able to express themselves confidently.
 Children will have built the independence needed to begin shaping their role in modern society, using words to enhance their knowledge and communicate their understanding to a wider audience.
 Lastly, they will appreciate the skill of reading as a pathway to learn, entertain and seek new perspectives of the world around them.